 In fact, one of the keys to the success of guaranteed fraud protection is the value that shipping seemingly fraudulent orders brings.
 Legacy fraud protection systems are geared to spot fraud and withhold orders that appear fraudulent.
 Such systems are reinforced in one direction and they become more conservative as time goes on.

 A guaranteed fraud protection system, on the other hand, learns from shipping seemingly fraudulent orders.
 Over time it sees orders shipped that might have traditionally been labeled fraudulent, but turn out to be legitimate.
 The machine learns from that data and knows that those kinds of orders are in fact legitimate.

-We believe that it is all part of the future of ecommerce fraud protection.
+We believe that it is all part of the future of Ecommerce Fraud Management.
 And we’re not going to lie: It is indeed pretty cool when that is recognized.

 1. All statements in this report attributable to Gartner represent Signifyd’s interpretation of data, research opinion or viewpoints published as part of a syndicated subscription service by Gartner, Inc., and have not been reviewed by Gartner.
 Each Gartner publication speaks as of its original publication date (and not as of the date of this blog post).
 The opinions expressed in Gartner publications are not representations of fact, and are subject to change without notice.

 Contact Mike Cassidy at email@example.com; follow him on Twitter at @mikecassidy.